Agent Definition Guide: Creating Custom Agents

 - Document Purpose: Write clear descriptions explaining each agent's role

-- Share Configurations: Version control agent definitions with your project
+- Share Configurations: Version control agent definition files with your project

 - Establish Conventions: Create team standards for agent organization